KaikyPires/KaikyPires/README.md

 # 👋 Hi there

 My name is Kaiky Pires, and I'm studying Information Systems in college.
-'m a Junior Developer motivated to learn, I'm looking to secure a dynamic and challenging position in the area of ​​software development.
+I'm a Junior Developer motivated to learn, I'm looking to secure a dynamic and challenging position in the area of ​​software development.
 With a strong foundation in coding principles, I am dedicated to contributing positively to a winning team while further improving my skills and knowledge.

 # 🚀 Expertise